-Set forth below is certain information concerning the executive officers of Data I/O as of March 22, 2021:
+Set forth below is certain information concerning the executive officers of Data I/O as of March 20, 2023:

-Name Age Position Anthony Ambrose 59 President and Chief Executive Officer Joel S. Hatlen 62 Vice President, Chief Operating and Financial Officer, Rajeev Gulati 57 Secretary and Treasurer Chief Technology Officer, Vice President of Engineering Michael Tidwell 52 Vice President Marketing and Business Development 10
+Name Age Position Anthony Ambrose 61 President and Chief Executive Officer Joel S. Hatlen 64 Vice President, Chief Operating and Financial Officer, Secretary and Treasurer Rajeev Gulati 59 Chief Technology Officer, Vice President of Engineering Michael Tidwell 54 Vice President of Marketing and Business Development

-Anthony Ambrose, age 59, joined Data I/O October 25, 2012 and is our President and Chief Executive Officer ("CEO"), and a member of the Board of Directors.
+Anthony Ambrose joined Data I/O on October 25, 2012, and is our President and Chief Executive Officer ("CEO"), and a member of the Board of Directors.
 Prior to Data I/O, Mr. Ambrose was Owner and Principal of Cedar Mill Partners, LLC, a strategy consulting firm since 2011.
 From 2007 to 2011, he was Vice President and General Manager at RadiSys Corporation, a leading provider of embedded wireless infrastructure solutions, where he led all product divisions and worldwide engineering.
 Until 2007, he was general manager and held several other progressively responsible positions at Intel Corporation, where he led development and marketing of standards-based telecommunications platforms, and grew the industry standard server business to over \$1B in revenues.
 He is Chair of the EvergreenHealth Foundation Board of Trustees.
-In 2019 he also became a board member of CipherLoc Corporation (OTCQB: CLOK).
-Mr. Ambrose has a Bachelor's of Science in Engineering from Princeton University, and completed the Stanford Graduate School of Business Director Symposium.
+He is also a board member of SideChannel, Inc. ((OTCQB: SDCH) retained after their 2022 merger with Cipherloc Corporation (OTCQB: CLOK) where he joined the board in 2019 and has also been lead independent director since 2019).
+Mr. Ambrose has a Bachelor's of Science in Engineering from Princeton